 Lunch: Chicken Rice, Rojak, and Latte

-I arrived at the hotel hungry, and went about ordering my food once I have settled in.
-Chicken rice was available, and obviously that had to be ordered.
+I arrived at the hotel hungry and went about ordering my food once I have settled in.
+The chicken rice was available, and obviously, that had to be ordered.
 I decided on the rojak as well, since I rarely see that available in Singapore hotels.
 This is a dish unique to Singapore and I think tourists must surely try this at least once when in Singapore.
 So, I had to order that as well.
 Since I had not had any caffeine for the day yet, a cuppa latte would be good to finish the meal with.

 The chicken rice was all right.
 It was not the best chicken rice I had in a hotel, but it was adequate.
 The chicken meat was nice enough, while the rice was also fragrant.
 Despite how the picture turned out, it was really nicer than it looks.
 However, I am not sure if I would order this again the next time I stay in Fairmont Singapore.

 Next up was the rojak, a uniquely Singaporean starter or dessert, depending on your preference.
 It was presented very neatly, with the ingredients separated, so that it would not be soggy by the time you eat it.
 This is especially important if some prefer to take rojak as a dessert.
 For tourists who have no idea how this should be eaten, it is really quite simple.
 Basically, you mix everything, including the sauce, and stir it until the sauce gets all mixed up with the ingredients.
 It is similar to how you would prepare a salad, except that this dish is not exactly that healthy.
 The ingredients tasted fresh, and the fried fritters crispy.
 The portions were generous, and I had more than enough sauce.
 I especially enjoyed the crushed peanuts, which just made the rojak taste so good.
 I enjoyed this dessert.

 After which, the latte was just right to complete my meal.